michalroj/file-formats/README.md

 # file-formats
-This project describes file format used in my projects.
+This project describes file formats used in my projects.

+## JSON

 General structure of a JSON file is as follows:
 ```